 How to find information on the Internet

 Most information is found on the Internet by utilizing search engines.
 A search engine is a web service that uses web robots to query millions of pages on the Internet and creates an index of those web pages.
 Internet users can then use these services to find information on the Internet.
 Search engines are especially helpful when you don't know the URL of a website, but need to find it.
-When searching for information on the Internet, keep the tips below in mind to improve your searches.
+When doing research or general searching for information on the Internet, keep the tips below in mind to improve your searches.

 Surround searches in quotes

 Be aware of stop words